prateekiiest/prateekiie.github.io/_posts/2013-05-25-filco-mod-cherry-clear.md

 At first I thought I would sell my Filco board with Cherry MX blue switches and go back to browns.
 But instead, I ended up buying Cherry MX clear key switches and modding the Filco with them.
 This involved quite a bit of disassembly.
-Not only the case and key caps but also desoldering every single MX blue switch, since Filco's are pcb-mounted.
+Not only the case and key caps but also desoldering every single MX blue switch.
 There are 87 keys on my keyboard and each has 2 pins, so this took a while, but the results are worth it.

 ![""](/assets/attachments/2013-05-25-blue_to_clear.jpg)